2 Ways to Lower Pool PH Level

-Muriatic acid is another powerful chemical that helps to restore the pH level in the pool.
+Muriatic acid is another powerful chemical that helps to restore the PH level in the pool.
 But keep in mind that Muriatic acid is extremely corrosive, so use protective gear such as goggles and gloves while mixing the chemical into the pool.

 In addition to this, make sure to read the entire instruction carefully and measure the quantity of the chemical properly to avoid any hazardous conditions.

 swimming poolin two ways.
 First, make sure to turn off the water pump and pour the chemical slowly into the steady stream.

 swimming pool.
 Once it is done, turn on the water pump to mix properly in the pool.

 - The second way is to pour the acid near the return jets and let the water pump do the rest of the work.

 - Once you mix the chemical, give it at least six hours to mix properly into the pool.
-Then, check the pH level of the pool.
+Then, check the PH level of the pool.